 If your mortgage has a balloon, you could sell all of the mortgage, or only the payments, keeping the balloon for yourself.
 Or, you could sell part of the balloon and/or the payments.
-As you can see there many purchase options that can benefit you so make sure that you work with a mortgage note buyer who will explore each option, including rewriting the mortgage, to eliminate the balloon.
+As you can see there many purchase options that can benefit you so make sure that when you talk with a mortgage note buyer that he/she explores each option, including rewriting the mortgage, to eliminate the balloon.

 So you’re convinced this process isn’t so bad and you decide to sell your mortgage now.